The first College Witness Seminar: Psychiatry in the 1960s

 Public understanding of psychiatric practice in the 1960s continues to belong largely to the realm of myth and legend.
 For critics of our field, the period acts as a potent touchstone.
 As professionals we benefit from a better understanding our past, grounded in the experiences of those were there at the time.
 To that end, witness seminars such as this one make a valuable contribution to lifting the shroud.

-The transcript of the event will be released in the coming weeks.
+The transcript of the event has now been released.
 I would encourage colleagues to read it and share it widely.